Matt Whelan

 Matt Whelan (born 1985) is a New Zealand actor and comedian.
 Whelan is known for his roles as Brad Caulfield in the New Zealand television comedy-drama programme Go Girls.
 He has also played Playboy founder Hugh Hefner in the Amazon Original series American Playboy: The Hugh Hefner Story.
-Whelan plays DEA agent Van Ness in the Netflix original series Narcos.
+Whelan played DEA agent Van Ness in the third season of Netflix original series Narcos.